ConvoStack/gpt4-chatpdf/README.md

 Inspired by mayooear's [gpt4-pdf-chatbot-langchain](https://github.com/mayooear/gpt4-pdf-chatbot-langchain) repository, we have integrated ConvoStack to create a chatGPT playground for multiple Large PDF files.

-Amazingly, we achieved the same outcome with less lines of code.
+Amazingly, we achieved the same outcome with a much more concise codebase.

 [Join the discord if you have questions](https://discord.com/invite/gCGbAm9HXx)